mehulthakral/logic_detector/README.md

 Note to add a new logic detection module,

 1. create a directory modelx where x is a number.
-2. add the required modules in it.
+2. add the required python modules in it.
-3. create a file called `predict.py` and add a function called `predict(function,language)` which takes 2 args and returns a python dict. `function` is the string which contains the function definition and language specifies the language.
+3. create a file called `predict.py` and add a function called `predict(function,language)` which takes 2 args and returns a python dict. `function` is the string argument which contains the function definition and language specifies the language.
 The return value must be a python dict which gives probabilities of various classes.
 The keys are the classes and values are probabilities.